dstnbrkr/componentkit/_docs/philosophy.md

 A simple analogy is to think of a component as a stencil: a fixed description that can be used to *paint* a view but that is not a view itself.
 A component is often composed of other components, building up a component hierarchy that *describes* a user interface.

-Let's start with some sample code for rendering an article in a news app:
+Let's see some sample code for rendering an article in a news app:

 ```objc++
 @implementation CKArticleComponent